Main / Edit / History / / Users Area

 So when the web server receives requests that match a script name /hello it forwards them to the application:

-Because the "routing table" between the URL and the application member functions is done we don't need to override the cppcms::application::main member function as it does the all dispatching for us.
+Because the "routing table" between the URL and the application's member functions is done, we don't need to override the cppcms::application::main member function as it does all the dispatching for us.

 Actions